-Credit scores only consider the information in your credit profile.
-They don't consider income or personal characteristics.
+Credit scores only assess the info contained in your credit reports.
+They do not take into account your income, savings, amount of down payment, or demographic factors like sex race, nationality or marital status.
 These scores were invented specifically for this reason.
-Credit scoring was invented as a way to consider only that which was relevant to a borrower's likelihood to pay back a loan.
+Credit scoring was invented as a way to take into account only what was relevant to a borrower's willingness to pay back a loan.

-Your current debt load, past late payments, length of your credit history, and other factors are considered.
-Your score is calculated from the good and the bad in your credit history.
-Late payments count against you, but a consistent record of paying on time will improve it.
+Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of credit inquiries are all considered in credit scoring.
+Your score is calculated wtih both positive and negative information in your credit report.
+Late payments count against you, but a record of paying on time will improve it.

-Your credit report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is sufficient information in your credit to generate a score.
-If you don't meet the minimum criteria for getting a credit score, you may need to establish your credit history prior to applying for a mortgage loan.
+Your credit report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is enough information in your credit to generate an accurate score.
+If you don't meet the minimum criteria for getting a score, you might need to work on a credit history prior to applying for a mortgage.